 What is Matcha?

 Matcha has characteristics that make it unlike any other tea.
 First, the tea plants are covered prior to harvesting.
 This shade causes the plants to overproduce chlorophyll, creating vibrant green leaves.
 After the tea leaves are carefully harvested and left to dry, they are ground into a very fine powder.
-This is the matcha powder that is used to make your tea or latte.
+This is the matcha powder that is used to make your tea or matcha latte.
 With matcha, you are actually consuming the tea leaves themselves, opposed to steeping and discarding them before drinking.

 Matcha producers, especially in historic Japanese growing regions, take immense pride in the laborious process of growing, harvesting and producing these teas.
 The high prices of a top grade matcha are indicative of this process and great attention to detail.
 When it comes to taste, matcha can be quite polarizing.
 The high chlorophyll levels and resulting chemical composition create a full-bodied tea that is quite earthy and vegetal with an umami-sweetness that shines through.
-This is an acquired taste that some will never develop, and others will immediately gravitate towards.
+This makes matcha an acquired taste that some will never develop, and others will immediately gravitate towards.

 The History of Matcha And the Tea Ceremony

 While it may come as a shock to some of you, matcha has been around well before it made its way onto your IG feeds.
-While it is somewhat debated, there is a general consensus that the tea emerged during the Tang Dynasty in China about a thousand years ago.
+While it is somewhat debated, there is a general consensus that matcha tea emerged during the Tang Dynasty in China about a thousand years ago.
 It spread to Japan a few centuries later through a group of Zen Buddhist monks who began to cultivate the tea and harvest it using this unique method.
 It was during this time that matcha, which quite literally means, “ground tea” in Japanese, became popular and cemented its place in Japanese culture.